featureform/featureform/docs/providers/bigquery.md

 #### Tables

 Table sources are used directly via a view.
-Featureform will never write to a primary source.
+Featureform will never write to a primary data set.

 ### Transformation Sources